-(c) All GMDSS equipment capable of transmitting an automatic distress alert which includes position of the ship must have either an integral navigation receiver or capability of being connected to an external navigation receiver.
-If an external navigation receiver is installed, it shall be connected to all of the alerting devices referred to in paragraph (a) of this section.
-If there is no navigation receiver, the position must be entered manually for each alerting device at least once every 4 hours (at the change of the navigation watch).
+(c) All GMDSS equipment capable of transmitting an automatic distress alert which includes position of the ship must have either an integral navigation receiver or connected to an external navigation receiver.
+If interconnection to an external navigation receiver is made, it shall be connected to all of the alerting devices referred to in paragraph (a) of this section.